malin84/transportation_networks_of_china/README.md

 ## Prefecture-to-Prefecture Travel Time

 This data set records the prefecture-to-prefecture travel time in units of hours for three modes of transportation: road, railroad (freight), and railroad (passenger).
-The current version covers the years 1994 to 2017.
+The current version covers the years 1994 to 2017 and contains 279 prefectures.

 The travel time is computed using the Fast Marching algorithm based on the pixel-level design speed.
 Ma and Tang (2024) provide more details on how to infer the pixel-level design speed and prefecture-to-prefecture travel time.

 The dataset contains the following files.
+1. `cityinfo.csv`: the file contains the basic information about the 279 prefectures.
+2.

 ## Year of Construction and Applicable Design Code